SaraJaneKenny/Destinty-Token-Project/README.md

 # Destiny Token Project ($DTP)
 # Crypto Index Token

-The Destiny Token will be built on the Algorand blockchain and backed by the top 9 + Algo cryptocurrencies by market cap.
+The Destiny Token will be built on the Algorand blockchain and backed by the top 9 + $ALGO cryptocurrencies by market cap.

-$DTP gives holders real-time price exposure to top cryptocurrencies all in one single token.
+$DTP gives holders real-time price exposure to top cryptocurrencies all in one single token, eliminating the feeling of FOMO and puposing greater opportunities for investment.